21 Things to Know Before Moving to Atlanta, GA [2024]

 Beyond rap, hip-hop, and R&B, Atlanta is also home to a world-class symphony and opera ready to entertain.
 Live entertainment is also standard during the nonstop festival season.

 Ready to move to Atlanta?
-Register for Apartment List and start exploring popular neighborhoods and apartment complexes today.
+Register for Apartment List and start exploring popular neighborhoods with apartments that match your vibe today.

 FAQs: What to Know Before Moving to Atlanta